OHBA-analysis/Deck/+dk/+mapred/README.md

  - `MyProcessingTask.m`
  - `MyProcessingTask.mapred.json`

-The first file contains a class definition with two methods.
+The first file contains a **class definition** with two methods:

- - `inputs = get_inputs(self,index)`: this method should return the parameters (as a struct) for the iteration corresponding to the input index, or a struct-array for **all** (resp. a subset of) iterations if called without index (resp. with an array of indices).
+ - `inputs = get_inputs(self,index)`: if called with a single index, this method should return a struct of parameters for the corresponding iteration.
+ Otherwise if called with an array of indices (or without input), it should return a struct-array for the corresponding iterations (or all iterations).
- You might also want to have a look at `dk.struct.array` for a practical implementation.
+ You might want to have a look at `dk.struct.array` for a practical implementation.
- - `output = process(self,inputs,folder,varargin)`: this method should run the computations of interest for a given structure of inputs, and will be invoked with a folder name to save intermediary results, and an additional structure of options if you specified any (see configuration below).

-Note that for testing the processing locally on your machine, before you run it on the cluster, you may want to implement the method `process` such that it requires a single argument.
+ - `output = process(self,inputs,folder,varargin)`: this method should run the computations of interest for a given struct of parameters, and will be invoked with a folder where intermediary results can be saved, and an additional structure of options if you specified it (see configuration below).
+For testing purposes (before you run it on the cluster), you might want to implement this method to accept only one input.

+The second file contains **processing options** with five main categories:

+ - `id`: this field is assigned automatically when calling `dk.mapred.init`;
+ - `cluster`: assigned by `set_cluster` during configuration, and contains options to be passed to `fs_sub`, such as the queue name, your e-mail, and the name of your process;
+ - `exec`: assigned by `configure` during configuration, and contains all necessary information to distribute the computations on the cluster;
+ - `folders`: assigned by `set_folders` during configuration, the paths of the various folders
+ - `files`: the names of the files aggregating the main outputs, you may want to customise this;

+## Configuration

+The methods to call are in `dk.mapred.Abstract`, specifically:

+ - `configure`: number of workers and options, the number of jobs is given by the length of the struct-array returned by `get_inputs()`;
+ - `set_cluster`: set cluster options, such as queue name and e-mail;
+ - `set_folder`: set working folders.

+## Running on the cluster

+Call `mapred_build`.

+While it runs, track the task that are finished with `mapred_status`.

+Once it has run, call `mapred_backup`.

 ## Creating your own template

-- Installation
-- Configuration
-- `dk.mapred.install`
-- `dk.mapred.Abstract`
-- `dk.mapred.init`
-- Templates
+Put them in folder `dk.mapred.path('templates')`.
+You can use `${variable}` syntax in the class template.

+Available templates can be listed with `dk.mapred.list_templates`.

+When calling `dk.mapred.init`, the second argument is the name of the template, and the third argument allows you to specify interpolation strings for template `${variables}`.

+## TODO

-- Python interface
+ - Create Python module instead of independent scripts.
+ - Create abstract cluster interface, and implement one for `fsl_sub`.
+ - Instead of the fourth argument in `dk.mapred.init`, add a method to `dk.mapred.Abstract` to edit any first-level field in the configuration.
+ - Make `start` folder optional (if empty, don't put it in the Matlab command).